NiLab-FDU/RpiBeh/doc/Local Server Usage Instructions.md

 ### 1. Preparing the Background Image

 Before starting the local video analysis, you need to prepare the background image for the scene.
-The image should be named `background_image.png` and placed in the `client_host/GUI` directory.
+The image should be named `background_image.png` and placed in the same folder as `client_host`.